 Descended from Bichons, the Bolognese dog originated in Bologna, Italy in the 11th century.
 The breed was loved by nobility and was a frequent gift between noble families during the Renaissance—particularly between Italian and Belgian royalty.
 When nobility started to die out, the breed almost went extinct.

-It wasn't until the 1980s that an Italian breeder named Gian Franco Giannelli, along with a few other European breeders helped to restore the Bolognese to its present-day popularity.
-The breed was brought into England and first shown in Imported Register classes in 1990.
-“Bolos,” as they’re affectionately called, are not yet accepted into the AKC, but have been showing at the Crufts dog show since 2002.
+It wasn't until the 1980s that an Italian breeder named Gian Franco Giannelli, along with a few other European breeders, helped to restore the Bolognese to its present-day popularity.
+The breed was brought over to England and was first shown in Imported Register classes in 1990.
+“Bolos,” as they're often affectionately called, are not yet accepted into the AKC, but have been showing at the Crufts dog show since 2002.